 However, first prize for corn at the 1911 fair went to Maxidiwiac (ma HEE dee WEE ah), who was also called Buffalo Bird Woman.
 She was proud of her corn which was “cultivated with a hoe, exactly as in old times” because it showed how well the old ways worked.
 (See Image 6)

 Maxidiwiac’s son, Edward Goodbird, tried farming for many years.
 He found some success, but later switched to ranching.
 Late in his life he said he owned 4,000 acres and cattle and horses.

 Why is this important?The transition from traditional farming to large-scale farming with machinery changed the way the people of Fort Berthold made a living.
 Farming introduced them to a new economy.
 They sold their grains and livestock in town where cash, not corn, was the medium of exchange.
 They learned to use the cash to buy the things they needed instead of making by hand everything they used.
-However, they found that their tradition of cultivating corn and other vegetables was more successful than raising small grains in the dry hills.
+However, they found that their traditional methods of cultivating corn and other vegetables was more successful than raising small grains in the dry hills.